 This year, we will again use Edutest to administer and assess our entrance exams.
 Edutest is an Australian educational assessment organisation that provides quality assessments and services to over 100 independent and government schools around the country.
 Their team provides thorough diagnostic testing and reporting feedback to parents and students.

-The test will take place on Saturday, 15 May at 9am.
+The test will take place on TBA.
 It will assess students against a range of skills in numeracy, literacy, reading comprehension and writing.
-Families who wish to apply for a place for their student in the Year 7 Academic Excellence program in 2022 are required to register their student for the entrance exam via the following link and pay the $75 fee (plus GST)
+Families who wish to apply for a place for their student in the Year 7 Academic Excellence program in 2023 are required to register their student for the entrance exam via the following link and pay the $ fee (plus GST)

 Registrations close Friday, 7 May.
 Once registered, we will be in touch with further details about the organisation of the day.
 If your student would like to prepare themselves for the test, please visit the Edutest website for practice tests.